andergisomon/blog/content/posts/exxonmobil_dataworks/index.md

 ## So, what's next?

 We received the prize.
 (I won't disclose what it was but it's not what you think from seeing the RM2000 placard! :upside_down_face:).
 We took some pictures.
 We stayed around until almost 5:00pm, at that point we skipped dinner because it was KL and Mclaren drove us there (though Eddry was already in KL for a debate competition the night before).
-Mclaren drove us from KLCC and through the E1 stretch of the *Lebuhraya Utara Selatan*.
+Mclaren drove us back from KLCC and through the E1 stretch of the *Lebuhraya Utara Selatan*.
 Zech then drove us from Gopeng into our dorms.
 We all held licenses but if I were given the wheel that night we would've ended up in a ditch probably :skull::skull::skull:.

 It was quite an experience.
 Definitely one of the most unforgettable.
 The culminated time we worked on it was only about a month, but the journey felt quite a bit longer than that.
 I think winning was a bonus, but we never really set our sights on that.
 What we really only cared about was the fact that we worked on a problem together, and there is nothing else a human being can experience as satisfying as that.